 On the left, you can see the search results for each query, where there’s only a 20 percent overlap.
-On the right, you’ll notice that the results are 70 percent similar, suggesting that the algorithm gained a better understanding of what users were looking for when they search synonymous queries like “rice dish” and “rice recipe.”
+On the right, you’ll notice that the results are 70 percent similar.
+This suggests the algorithm gained a better understanding of what users were looking for when searching synonymous queries like “rice dish” and “rice recipe.”

 Topical Authority is the New Driver of Search Ranking

-Topical authority could be described as “depth of expertise,” and is only gained over time by consistently writing high-quality, comprehensive content that covers the topic holistically.
+Topical authority could be described as “depth of expertise.”
+It's achieved by consistently writing high-quality, comprehensive content that covers the topic holistically.
 Just repackaging a similar article over and over by regurgitating stale ideas won’t produce desired results.

 Topical authority equates to depth.
-For instance, to be an authority on the very broad topic of marketing, one can think of many topics that are relevant to marketing, like SEO, blogging, email marketing, lead generation, etc. Each of those topics has other relevant topics (e.g. if you’re creating a page about blogging, you should also mention content creation, CMS, and SEO, among other topics).
+For instance, marketing is a broad topic with many relevant subtopics such as SEO, blogging and lead generation.
+Each of those topics has other relevant topics.
+So if you’re creating a page about blogging, you should also mention content creation, CMS, and SEO, among other topics.
 Since ‘marketing’ is such a broad topic, the list of relevant topics is vast.
 Going forward, organizations that cover a topic with the most depth will own the future traffic flow for related searches.

-The latest Searchmetrics study that ranks critical factors for Google’s search algorithm reveals a drop in the importance of keywords, and a rise in content relevance:
+Searchmetrics ranks critical factors for Google’s search algorithm.
+It's latest study reveals a drop in the importance of keywords and a rise in content relevance.